brunomaga/brunomaga.github.io/_posts/2019-12-01-Variational-Inference-GMM.md

 ## Detour: Markov Chain Monte Carlo

 Before moving into Variational Inference, let's understand the place of VI in this type of inference.
 For many years, the dominant approach was the [Markov chain Monte Carlo (MCMC)](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo).
 A simple high-level understanding of MCMC follows from the name itself:
 - [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) methods are a simple way of estimating parameters via generating random numbers.
-A simple example is to compute the area of a circle inside by generating random 2D coordinates whitin the bounding square around the circle, and estimate the value of $\pi$ or the area of the circle from the proportion of generated datapoints that fall inside vs ouside the square;
+A simple example is to compute the area of a circle inside by generating random 2D coordinates whitin the bounding square around the circle, and estimate the value of $\pi$ or the area of the circle from the proportion of generated datapoints that fall inside vs outside the circlle in the square;
 - [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) is a stochastic model describing a sequence of events in which the probability of moving to a next state depends *only* on the state of the current state and not on the previous ones; an example would be the probability of the next character in a word for all *27* possible characters, given the current character.

 Therefore, MCMC methods are used to approximate the distribution (state) of parameters at a next iteration by random sampling from a probabilitistic space defined in the current state.
 MCMC is based on the assumption that the prior-likelihood product $ P(x \mid z) \, P(z)$ can be computed, i.e. is known, for a given $z$.
 However, we can do this without having any knowledge of the function of $z$.
 But we know that from a mathematical perspective (eq. \ref{eq_bayes}) the posterior density is expressed as: